Gab0/e-vchess/README.md

 ##Usage:

- 1) Create a population of 256 individuals using machineviewer.py.
+ 1) Create a population of 256 individuals using machineviewer.py.<br>
- 2) Run chess_arena.py for ten thousand cycles, on a 20-tabled session, then look at the population on the Machineviewer.
+ 2) Run chess_arena.py for ten thousand cycles, on a 64-tabled session, then look at the population on the Machineviewer.<br>
- 3) Send some machines on the 1200's or 1300's ELO to the top machines.
+ 3) Send some machines on the 1200's or 1300's ELO to the top machines.<br>
- 3) Run xboard or other chess interface, loading the engine with --TOP arg.
+ 3) Run xboard or other chess interface, loading the engine with --TOP arg.<br>
  4) If you can't win, try to understand this repo and contribute to it.
-If you can, run 30k more cycles of chess_arena and try again.
+If you can, run 30k more cycles of chess_arena and try again.<br>

 ##Dependencies: